 Personal finance apps can track your spending, show your progress towards savings goals, AND transfer your extra cash to savings if you choose.

-If you’ve got your accounts in more than one place which most of us do these days, Personal Capital is one of my top picks.
+If you’ve got your accounts in more than one place which most of us do these days, Empower is one of my top picks.

-Personal Capital helps you track your spending so that you no longer will feel in the dark about your financial situation.
-I personally love Personal Capital’s fee analyzer which has helped me find extra hidden fees I’m paying, which I am sure I would have otherwise missed.
+Empower helps you track your spending so that you no longer will feel in the dark about your financial situation.
+I personally love Empower’s fee analyzer which has helped me find extra hidden fees I’m paying, which I am sure I would have otherwise missed.

-Plus, once you become more comfortable with your finances, you can take advantage of Personal Capital’s investment features and net worth tracker – both of which can help you determine if you’re on the right track to meet your money goals.
+Plus, once you become more comfortable with your finances, you can take advantage of Empower’s investment features and net worth tracker – both of which can help you determine if you’re on the right track to meet your money goals.

 Find new ways to save